popchanovska/differential-privacy-intro/README.md

 The three anonymity models built on one recursive-partitioning engine: k-anonymity, l-diversity and t-closeness.

 ### `task-NEW-pydp_notebook.ipynb`
-A practical comparison using OpenMined's PyDP library.
+A practical comparison using **OpenMined's PyDP library**.
 Each simple question is answered twice, once without privacy (the true value) and once with differential privacy, to show the effect of the privacy budget.

 ## How the notebooks are organised